 Unwitting Pawn: Both Soulcatcher and the Company trick him several times.

 A small wizard dressed in rags with an uncontrollable need to howl all the time.
 Best at controlling the flying carpets that the Taken ride on.
 Older than The Lady, he seems to have more lives than a cat.

 Ascended Extra: Before his apparent death in The Black Company, his only known character traits are being small and covered in rags, loudly howling, and being good at flying the carpets.
 He goes on to be one of the most important characters in She Is the Darkness.

 Beware the Silly Ones: This is the reason that the Company has a hard time impressing the need to be wary of him on younger members - he's kind of ridiculous, but also one of the most powerful entities running around.

 Character Tic: His constant screaming.
 It's an actual tic, and is very hard for him to control.

-I Control My Minions Through... love: He is implied to genuinely care for his fellow Taken, swearing revenge on Stormbringer for letting The Hanged Man die.
+I Control My Minions Through...: He is implied to genuinely care for his fellow Taken, swearing revenge on Stormbringer for letting The Hanged Man die.
 His apprentice and lover, Lisa Bowalk, takes on a vendetta upon One Eye for killing Shifter.
-Although that might not be to do with love and more to do with with Shifter putting a Dead Mans Lock on her, forcing her to take the form of a forvalaka.
-After his first wife cheating on him, he was never able to fully trust a woman again.
+Although that might not be to do with love and more to do with with Shifter putting a dead man's lock on her, forcing her to take the form of a forvalaka.
+After his first wife cheated on him, he was never able to fully trust a woman again.